 - 1 cup diced carrots

-- In a medium saucepan over medium-low heat, add the olive oil and butter until melted.
-Add the onion, carrots, and celery, and cook, stirring frequently, until tender, about 5 minutes.
+- In a medium saucepan over medium-low heat, add the olive oil (and butter if using) and cook until melted.
+Add the onion, carrots, and celery, and cook, stirring frequently, until tender, 5-6 minutes.

 - Gently stir in the rosemary, garlic, and beans, and cook for another minute.
-Add 3 cups broth and bring to a simmer.
-Simmer covered for 20 minutes.
+Add broth.
+Increase heat to high and bring to a boil.
+Lower to a simmer.
+Cover and cook for 20 minutes.

 - Season to taste with salt and freshly ground pepper.

-- Remove about 3 cups to a separate saucepan and add chicken.
+- Transfer about 3 cups to a separate saucepan and add chicken.
 Bring to a simmer.
 Serve.